-Afterwards, the solution is refined to remove any unwanted materials or leftover chemicals.
+Afterward, the solution is refined to remove any unwanted materials or leftover chemicals.
 After a proper refinement period, the result is a potent THC-O extract that's clean and safe to consume.

 Note: Acetic anhydride is incredibly corrosive and dangerous to handle without the proper equipment, so you should never try to make THC-O at home.
 This is also why it's important to only buy THC-O products from a reputable, trustworthy source that uses an experienced manufacturer and cGMP compliant manufacturing facility.